azuredevcollege/trainingdays/day2/README.md

 ### Remarks

-The challenges marked with the "💎" are the ones that focus on the sample application and represent the adoption of what you have learned in the challenges before to the SCM app.
-They results of the  "💎" challenges will be reused in the next days.
+The challenges marked with the "💎" are the ones that focus on the sample application and represent the adoption of what you have learned in the challenges before.
+They results of the "💎" challenges will be reused in the upcoming days.

 But *do not panic* in case you cannot finish them in time today: we got you covered tomorrow by a baseline deployment of today's results.